S42X/CTF/SECCON/ChooseTheNumber.md

-Another quick and easy chall.
+Another quick and easy chall :)

-That was the question: **nc number.quals.seccon.jp 31337**
+The question we wera given was: **nc number.quals.seccon.jp 31337**

 After trying some with [nc](http://nc110.sourceforge.net/) we figured out that we have to solved it by writing a prog that would be able to choose among some randoms numbers the min or max.